 Antioxidant molecules have been shown to neutralize oxidative stress in lab experiments (for example, in cells or animal studies).
 However, there is an ongoing debate as to whether ingesting large amounts of antioxidants in supplement form really benefits health.
 There is also some concern that excessive eating of antioxidant supplements may be deadly.

 Official U.S. State policy instructs people to eat more vegetables and fruits.
 Veg and fruits are healthy foods and rich sources of antioxidants.
 Concerns about the safety of any amounts of antioxidants in food have not been presented.

 Intake of Antioxidant Supplements in the U.S.

 A 2009 study showing a report from the National Health and Nutrition Examination Survey calculated how much antioxidants adults in the U.S. get from foods and supplements.
-Supplements contributed 54% of vitamin C, 64% of vitamin E, 14% of alpha- and beta-carotene, and 11% of selenium consumption.
+Supplements contributed to good amounts of vitamin C, vitamin E, alpha- and beta-carotene, and selenium consumption.

 What are antioxidants, and what do they do for your body?

 Let’s talk science – basically, antioxidants are substances that can help to avert or delay the damage of cells.
 They act as scavenging agents, harmful molecules called free radicals, which can wound cells and contribute to developing diseases as a result.

 It’s significant to note that your body innately produces free radicals due to normal metabolic processes, but they can also be induced by openness to environmental toxins, such as cigarette smoke and UV radiation!

 How can I improve the level of antioxidants in my body?